dotnetKyle/MinimalCommandLine/README.md

 >
 > The primary goal of this library design is to give the developer
 > the option to use one of the following approaches:
->  * **Separate Approach:** Separate the api design from the actual logic which allows for high testability.
+>  * **Separate Approach:** Separate the API design from the actual logic, which allows for high testability.
->  * **Inline Approach:** To put the logic directly with the api design, which allows for maximum readability.
+>  * **Inline Approach:** To put the logic directly with the API design, which allows for maximum readability.

 ## Getting Started